 A student may repeat cooperative work experience courses any number of times as long as they do not exceed the limit on the number of units of cooperative work experience set forth in Title 5 Section 55253(a); however, the grade received by the student each time will be included in calculations of the student’s grade point average.

-When a student repeats a course designated as repeatable to alleviate substandard academic work, the previous letter grade (“D,” “F,” “FW,”) and credit shall be disregarded in the computation of grade point averages.
+When a student repeats a course designated as repeatable to alleviate substandard academic work, the previous letter grade (“D,” “F,” “FW,” “or NP”), and credit shall be disregarded in the computation of grade point averages.
 No more than two substandard grades may be alleviated.

 When a student with a disability repeats a class, the previous grade and credit shall be disregarded in the computation of grade point averages.